 It would be impossible to thank all of the musicians, business

 owners, artists and professionals who made this event possible and

 we are humbled by the generosity of those who came to enjoy the

-We are truly blessed to live in a place where people care so deeply
+We are truly blessed to live in a place where people care so

-"weather the storm."
+neighbors "weather the storm."

 The Concert for the Killington Area will not reverse the